 Starts 15 September | Ends 15 September

-Mary Immaculate College and the Children's Research Network are hosting the International Play Conference on Saturday, September 15th 2018.
+Mary Immaculate College and the Children's Research Network are hosting an International Play Conference on Saturday, September 15th 2018.
 The venue is Mary Immaculate College, Limerick.

 Revolutionising Play: Perspectives; Possibilities and Promise